vankeisb/react-tea-cup/doc/manual.md

 # react-tea-cup manual

-This document describes the overall design of tea-cup, and of some libraries that we ported from Elm, such as Maybe or Result.
+This document describes the overall design of tea-cup, and of some libraries that have been ported from / inspired by Elm.

 ## Model-View-Update